MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 ## Downloading the Azure MFA Service Credentials

-Previously, you'd download a ZIP file of the Azure MFA SDK that included the authentication material for MIM to contact Azure MFA.
-However, as the Azure MFA SDK is no longer available, see [Using Azure MFA Server in PAM or SSPR](../working-with-mfaserver-for-mim.md) For information on using Azure MFA Server instead.
+See [Using Azure MFA Server in PAM or SSPR](../working-with-mfaserver-for-mim.md) For information on using Azure MFA Server.

 ## Configuring the MIM Service for Azure MFA